Calculation of diversification indicators and other covariates

 Remarks:

-• It is important to know and acknowledge that RPG is incomplete.
+• It is important to know and acknowledge that RPG is incomplete but the vineyards and orchards provided by data providers helps characterizing projects with permanent crops.

 Field size